Table of Contents[Hide][Show]

 British Airways Family Sharing Feature – Executive Club Household Accounts

-With most airlines, if you have 15,000 miles and your wife has 15,000 mile – you are pretty much out of luck because individually neither person has enough for a round trip ticket.
-With a British Airways Household Account you can share smaller (or larger) balances to create one point balance to pull from.
-Its a great feature!
+With most airlines, if you have 15,000 miles and your wife has 15,000 miles – you are pretty much out of luck because individually neither person has enough for a round-trip ticket.
+With a British Airways Household Account, you can share smaller (or larger) balances to create one point balance to pull from.
+It’s a great feature!

 How to Book Flights with Avios Points

-The main difference between British Airways Avios and other airline frequent flyer programs is that British Airways uses a distance based award chart, while other airlines use a zone based award chart.
+The main difference between British Airways Avios and other airline frequent flyer programs is that British Airways uses a distance-based award chart, while other airlines use a zone-based award chart.
 This means that the number of points required is based on the mileage between your departing airport and arriving airport.
-Zone based award are based on the region (or zone) you depart from and the region (or zone) you arrive in – i.e. North America to Europe.
+Zone-based awards are based on the region (or zone) you depart from and the region (or zone) you arrive in – i.e. North America to Europe.

 The table below shows the current award redemption requirements for British Airways.
 The two variables that determine Avios requirements are distance flown and if it is Peak or Off Peak.
 The Off Peak awards apply if you are using Avios to fly on either British Airways or Iberia aircraft – other Oneworld partners require peak pricing.